SammyIsra/EmojiAsBulletpoints/README.md

 ]
 ```

-Then you would want to write your React component like this:
+You can use it like this:
 ```jsx
 <DefaultEmojiList emojis={emojis} itemList={list} />
 ```

-Or, if you would rather do it render-props style (by styling your own list):
+Or if you want more control on how you render your list, you can use it render-prop style:
 ```jsx
 <EmojiRenderProps emojis={emojis} itemList={list}>
 { (wholeList) => (